Past Projects

 SAFETY

-Give Back the Night Safety Forum (in collaboration with Portland Police Dept.)
+Give Back the Night Safety Forum (in collaboration with Portland Police Department)

 Children’s Museum of Maine Safety Day

-Project KISS (Kids in Safety Seats) – led to passing legislation for mandatory use of seat belts.
+Project KISS (Kids in Safe Seats) – led to the passage of legislation mandating the use of seat belts

-Maine Youth Center/Long Creek Youth Development Center (life skills and esteem-building with incarcerated girls)
+Maine Youth Center/Long Creek Youth Development Center (teaching life skills and self-esteem building with girls experiencing incarceration)

 Southern Coastal Family Planning